aakarsh27/BUG-TRACKING-SYSTEM/README.md

 available through the login system, i.e., Customer, Admin, and Expert each having their specific roles and authorities

-need to give a detailed explanation about this project
+need to give a detailed explanation about this

 ![bug tracking](https://github.com/user-attachments/assets/4cccb8b9-38c6-4135-b178-c8048cf955a4)